futurewei/Real_time_Vision_Recognizer/README.md

 Even though cascade seem to do the same trick as my convolutional network, my main goal in this project is to practice and integrate my Neural network with openCV.
 So I still applied the Neural network to the region selected by cascade.
 At least, Neural network is able to give us the accuracy of the image.

 There's a lot to be improved, but more like the number of training epoch, number of classifications.
 Thus, I'm just leaving it like this, but perhaps optimize it when I have free time.
+(final demo accuracy was blocked by my terminal...but accuracy was shown on the screen of terminal ^ ^)
 ![4 pic](https://user-images.githubusercontent.com/13871858/28357341-eec8a8a8-6c1f-11e7-8b03-d641b43ff5d7.jpg)